Significant first-principles electron-phonon coupling effects in the LiZnAs and ScAgC half-Heusler thermoelectrics: THEORY AND METHODS

 where the relaxation time is defined as,

 Equation~\hyperref[eq:ibte]{\eqref{eq:ibte}} is the linearized BTE, which needs to be solved self-consistently for $\partial_{E_{\beta}}f_{n\mathbf{k}}$, and is commonly referred to as the IBTE.
 A simple approach can be considered in which only the first term on the right-hand side of Eq.~\hyperref[eq:ibte]{\eqref{eq:ibte}} is used, meaning the sum term is neglected.
 With this consideration, one can estimate the variation $\partial_{E_{\beta}}f_{n\mathbf{k}}$ without solving it iteratively.
-In this approximation, the relaxation time $\tau_{n\mathbf{k}}^{0}$ is directly associated with the imaginary part of the Fan-Migdal electron self-energy via $(\tau_{n\mathbf{k}}^{0})^{-1}$ = 2Im$\Sigma_{n\mathbf{k}}^{\mathrm{FM}}$ \cite{brunin2020phonon,solet2025band}, which gives the lifetime of the charged quasiparticle excitations due to EPI.
+In this approximation, the relaxation time $\tau_{n\mathbf{k}}^{0}$ is directly associated with the imaginary part of the FM electron self-energy using Eq.~\hyperref[eq:fmse1]{\eqref{eq:fmse1}} via $(\tau_{n\mathbf{k}}^{0})^{-1}$ = 2Im$\Sigma_{nn\mathbf{k}}^{\mathrm{FM}}$ \cite{brunin2020phonon,solet2025band}, which gives the lifetime of the charged QP excitations due to EPI.
 The approximation involving the omission of the integral in Eq.~\hyperref[eq:ibte]{\eqref{eq:ibte}} is thus referred to as the SERTA.
 The mobility in Eq.~\hyperref[eq:mue]{\eqref{eq:mue}} can therefore be further updated as,

-where $n_{\mathrm{e}}$ is the electron density, and $\Omega$ and $\Omega_{\text{BZ}}$ are the volumes of the crystalline unit cell and first Brillouin zone, respectively.
-A more accurate approximation is the MRTA, which also accounts for the relative change in electron velocity during each scattering process \cite{ziman1960}.
-Therefore, by multiplying the term $(1 - \hat{\textbf{v}}_{n\textbf{k}}.\hat{\textbf{v}}_{m\textbf{k}+\textbf{q}})$ in the summation of Eq.~\hyperref[eq:tau]{\eqref{eq:tau}}, and using this lifetime in Eq.~\hyperref[eq:serta]{\eqref{eq:serta}}, a more refined estimate of $\mu_{\mathrm{e}, \alpha\beta}$ within MRTA framework is obtained.
+where $n_{\mathrm{e}}$ denotes the electron density, and $\Omega$ and $\Omega_{\text{BZ}}$ represent the volumes of the crystalline unit cell and first BZ, respectively.
+In the SERTA, the BTE is solved in a simplified, non-iterative form \cite{ponce2020first}.
+It is also equivalent for only accounting out-of-state transitions \cite{ponce2020first}.
+However, to also capture the effects of back-scattering, the MRTA is introduced.
+It modifies the scattering probability through a geometrical factor that weights forward-scattering more heavily.
+In this process, the integrand in Eq.~\hyperref[eq:tau]{\eqref{eq:tau}} is now weighted by the factor \cite{ponce2020first,li2015electrical,claes2022assessing},

 Once the electron energy dependent lifetime $\tau_{n\mathbf{k}}^{0}$ is obtained, all three electrical components of TE materials such as S, $\sigma$, and $\kappa_e$ are easily estimated within the electron BTE \cite{solet2025band}.
-Furthermore, the complete formulation for the evaluation of electron and phonon transport properties relevant to TE materials can be found in Refs. \cite{solet2022first,solet2025band,solet2023ab,togo2015distributions}.